benterix/cmaes-c/README.md

 # C CMA-ES Optimizer with IPOP Restarts

-A C implementation of the Covariance Matrix Adaptation Evolution Strategy (CMA-ES) optimization algorithm, featuring an Incremental Population Size (IPOP) restart strategy.
-This library uses the GNU Scientific Library (GSL) for numerical operations.

-## Features

-* Standard CMA-ES algorithm implementation.
-* IPOP-CMA-ES restart strategy for enhanced global search capabilities.
-* Dependency on GSL for robust linear algebra and random number generation.
-* Configurable parameters (population size, termination criteria, etc.).
-* Example benchmark program included (`main_benchmark.c`).
+This is a very basic implementation of the CMA-ES algorithm with IPOP using GSL for math operations.

 ## Prerequisites

-* A C Compiler: Such as GCC (`gcc`) or Clang (`clang`).
+* C Compiler
-* GNU Scientific Library (GSL): The library relies heavily on GSL.
-You need the GSL development files installed (apt-get install libgsl-dev on Debian/Ubuntu, sudo dnf install gsl-devel Fedora/CentOS/RHEL, brew install gsl for macOS, or install from source - [GSL website](https://www.gnu.org/software/gsl/)).
+* GNU Scientific Library (GSL): you need the GSL development files installed (apt-get install libgsl-dev on Debian/Ubuntu, sudo dnf install gsl-devel Fedora/CentOS/RHEL, brew install gsl for macOS, or install from source - [GSL website](https://www.gnu.org/software/gsl/)).

 ## Building